Pro wrestler, who claims to have set new world record performing skateboard stunt midway through Mount Everest climb, successfully summits

 Allin originally planned to climb the mountain in 2024, but had to push back the expedition when he broke his foot performing a front flip in a wrestling match.

-He has discussed the expedition publicly, imagining it will be a "humbling experience".
+He has discussed the expedition publicly, imagining it to be a "humbling experience".

 "I want to always dig deep down inside and remind myself of what I am capable of and who I am.
 I'm very excited for that opportunity to do with Everest and very grateful that AEW is letting me do this in the middle of my career," he said in an interview with Wrestling Inc.